iveksl2/visualizethis/README.Rmd

 # VisualizeThis
-Out of the box dataset visualizations to quickly yield insight
+Out of the box dataset visualization toolbox to quickly yield insight

 # Examples
 Plot histograms of all variables in dataframe. `hist` is overloaded and correctly dispatches to work on dataframes